Koka/css-paged-media-tutorial/docs/source/tools.rst

     limitation compared to a castrated pdfChip version (limited to #pages per document and # documents per hour).
   * pdfChip appears like a completely overpriced barcode generator.
+  * pdfChip is not included with the tests for the reasons given.

 Weasyprint
 ++++++++++